helloSystem/Sounds/README.md

 # Sounds

-System sounds used in helloSystem
+System sounds used in helloSystem.

+Composed sounds have editable `.mscz` sources for [MuseScore](https://musescore.org/).

 ## Music